vinayking01/Backend/Lecture_5 (ejs , template , pug etc)/Readme.md

 # Basic revision Points of EJS Template

-1. Tempalte Engine - ejs, pub , moustache.
+## 1. EJS
+**Template Engine** -example ejs (Embedded Javascript), pug, mustache, ejs-mate (EJS-Mate is a package that helps you easily manage layouts, partials, and templates in EJS.
+It simplifies the process of reusing common structures like headers, footers, or entire page layouts across multiple pages.)
+- EJS is useful when you need dynamic HTML content or reusable templates on the server side.
+- It’s not necessary for static file serving or static websites.
-2. template engine enables you to use static template files in your application.
-At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
-This approach makes it easier to design an HTML page.
+- At runtime, the template engine replaces variables in a template file with actual values and transforms the template into an HTML file that is sent to the client.
+- This makes designing dynamic and reusable HTML pages much easier.
+- It also helps in implementing dynamic routing for rendering different views based on the request.

-'public': This is the name of the directory that will contain your static files.
+- 'public': This is the name of the directory that will contain your static files.
 You can change this to any other directory name if your static files are located elsewhere.
+- It helps you to perform dynamic routing.

     ### Syntax-
     #### File - index.js